LeslieLopez25/mern-food-ordering-app-frontend/README.md

-Frontend – Food Ordering App
+# Frontend – MernEats Food Ordering App

 This folder contains the frontend for the Food Ordering App.
 It’s a modern web client built with React, designed for both users and restaurant owners to browse, order, and manage food orders seamlessly.

-Technologies Used
+## Technologies Used

     React – Frontend UI framework